Last verified: 5 days ago

 Red Flags to Watch For

-- High vitamin K content may interfere with blood-thinning medications like warfarin — a serious drug interaction risk
+- High vitamin K content can interfere with blood-thinning medications like warfarin — consult a doctor before use

 Products Containing Organic Alfalfa